 The longest-running artist exchange program for Zygote (and in Ohio) is the Dresden Exchange.
 Supported by the Ohio Arts Council, this Exchange brings two accomplished artists to Zygote’s workshop from Germany, and sends two Ohio artists to work in Dresden at the Grafikwerkstaat every Fall.
-Zygote Press houses the German residents in the ZPASS loft apartment above the main studio on E. 30th St. and holds an exhibition to showcase the artists’ work from before and during their time at Zygote, near the end of the residency — usually in October.
+Zygote Press houses the German residents in the ZPASS loft apartment above the main studio on E. 30th St. and holds an exhibition to showcase the artists’ work from before and during their time at Zygote.

 1998 Angela Hampel & Roland Bolen — Matt Krone & Todd Devreise

 1999 Jana Morgenstern & Frank Tausand — Kelly Novak, & Claudia Esslinger